User Interface Guide

 Trigger Events (CV)

-When you enable an FX bus (FX1, FX2, or FX3) and trigger it, you can control the connected FX module in the FX patcher with a CV signal.
+When you enable and trigger an FX bus (FX1, FX2, or FX3), you can control the connected FX module in the FX patcher with a CV signal.
 In the FX module, if the CV signal exceeds the threshold, parameter randomization is triggered and the LFO is reset.
-If the CV signal falls below the threshold, it is not passed to the next module.
+If the CV signal falls below the threshold, it is not passed on to the next module.
 CV signals are also summed together.

-Note that CV signals are designed for internal use only and cannot drive hardware synthesizers.
+CV signals are intended for internal use only and cannot be used to drive hardware synthesizers.

 Mute

-When MUTE GRP is on, instruments within the same group that use the same buses will mute each other when triggered.
+When MUTE GRP is enabled, instruments in the same group that use the same buses will mute one another when triggered.

 FM Algorithm

-You can switch algorithms and toggle the display of operator editors from 1 to 3.
+You can switch algorithms and choose which of operators 1 to 3 are shown in the editor.

 Mouse Interactions